VictorW96/KP-seminar-paper-Fsharp/README.md

     prefixStr + "," + baseStr
 ```

 F# interferes that the arguments `prefixStr` and `baseStr` have to be of type `string` and that the function returns a `string` because of the method body and the operation in which they are used.
 You can always add the type definition, if you want to.
-But so F# combines the security of a strong typed language and the read- and writability of a loosely typed language.
+In this way F# combines the security of a strongly typed language and the read- and writability of a loosely typed language, which is similar to Go.

 <a name="GoOver"></a>
 ## 3. Go Overview